ga32riv/Project-3-collaboration_and_competition/Report.md

 ## NN Model Architecture

-Actor and Critic are using Afam optimizer
+Actor and Critic are using Adam optimizer

 # *Actor* :